sbhrwl/ComputerVision/README.md

 - This will ensure we would be updating the weights (unlike with vanishing gradient)
 - Lambda is very small number close to ZERO but not zero
 - Keras Implementation: sgd = optimizers.SGD(lr=0.01, **decay=1e-6**, momentum=0.9)

-### What not to do
-- Do not use dropout between Convolution layer
-- Do not use dropout at First Convolution block (we are capturing features) and Last Convolution block (we have all extracted features we would not want to loose them)
-- Do not use Convolution layer in transition block (MP layer)

 ## Data Augmentation
 - You can also use a data augmentation type (augmentation_type) hyper parameter to configure your input images to be augmented in multiple ways.